Long Beach Zine Fest is a one-day free public festival showcasing zines, DIY culture, and independent print media.

 - Larger venue featuring 120+ independent zinesters

-- Expanded vendor garden, including vegan food court by Green Saturday LA
+- Expanded vendor garden, including vegan food court from LB Vegan.

 - Live music from Long Beach bands The Black Noise, Meow Twins, Saint Shivers, Mickey Backpack, and Modus